Benedek Jávor: Biography

 In January 2013, the LMP's congress rejected against the electoral cooperation with other opposition forces, including Together 2014.
 As a result members of LMP’s “Dialogue for Hungary” platform, under the leadership of Jávor, announced their decision to leave the opposition party and form a new organization.
 Benedek Jávor said the eight MPs leaving LMP would keep their parliamentary mandates.
 The leaving MPs established Dialogue for Hungary as a full-fledged party.

 The Dialogue for Hungary (PM) held its inaugural congress on 17 February 2013.
 Jávor was elected co-president of the party, alongside Tímea Szabó.
 The congress also authorized the party's presidency to open the negotiations with Together 2014.
 On 8 March 2013, the PM entered into an alliance with the Together 2014, which officially formed as a political party.
 Jávor and Szabó, co-chairs of the PM also became members of the Together 2014's board.

 Jávor was elected Member of the European Parliament (MEP) in the 2014 European Parliament election and joined The Greens–European Free Alliance (Greens/EFA).
 In June 2014, he was replaced as co-chair of the party by Gergely Karácsony.
 His name appeared in the joint list of the Hungarian Socialist Party (MSZP) and the Dialogue for Hungary during the 2019 European Parliament election, but did not win a mandate.
 In 2019, Jávor was the recipient of the Environment Award at The Parliament Magazines annual MEP Awards.

+He was appointed as head of the official representation of Budapest (led by mayor Gergely Karácsony, fellow Dialogue member) in Brussels on 1 January 2020.
+He was appointed board member of the Green European Foundation in October 2022.